 The G5 from Dell has more a stealthy look compared to most modern gaming laptops.
 At first glance, it seems like a regular everyday laptop you’d see on someone’s office desk.
 Depending on your taste, that’s not necessarily a bad thing even though the design might seem bland.
 In terms of build quality, most of the chassis is made out of hard plastic but it does not have any flex to it at all and seems put together very well.
 It is important to note that this is a thick and heavy notebook so portability is limited.

 As for the keyboard, the keys have sufficient travel and feel great to type on.
 There is no RGB here but the keys are backlit, which is always handy.
 The trackpad is decent but the surface isn’t as smooth and responsive compared to others.
 But once we move onto to the screen, it’s apparent where Dell really cut corners.
-It’s not horrible by any means but compared to most displays, this one isn’t as bright or color accurate.
-It’s fine for gaming but do not expect it to dazzle you with visuals.
+It’s not horrible by any means but compared to most displays, this one isn’t as bright or colour accurate.
+It’s fine for gaming but you should not expect it to dazzle you with visuals.

 Where the G5 really shines is in performance.
-Paired with a core i5 8300H and a GTX 1060, the G5 can run almost any game in 1080p at ultra settings.
+Paired with a Core i5 8300H and a GTX 1060, the G5 can run almost any game in 1080p at ultra settings.
 This is what makes the G5 such a great value.
 Apart from that battery life is also great.
 It will easily last 5-6 hours on normal use and 3-4 hours of continuous gaming.
 This is nothing groundbreaking but good enough considering the performance.
 If the display doesn’t bother you as much, this is the best value for a laptop under $1000.

 2. Acer Nitro 5